The 5 Most Comfortable Sheets for Your Bed

-When it comes to the most comfortable sheets, thread count isn’t as important as you may think.
-These bed sheets prove it.
+When it comes to the most comfortable sheets, thread count isn’t as important as you may think—and these best bed sheets prove it.

-You should consider other factors, too, including the finish and any dyes used.
-If you haven't found the most comfortable sheets yet, try these alternative bed sheet sets that forgo traditional cotton in favor of other bedding fibers.
-Who knows, one may be the key to a better night’s sleep for you, too.
+You should consider other factors when buying sheets, too, including the finish and any dyes used.
+If you haven’t found the most comfortable sheets yet, try an alternative bed sheet set that forgoes traditional cotton in favor of other bedding fibers.
+Who knows, one may be the key to a better night’s sleep for you.

 Eucalyptus sheets are having a bit of a moment: Take this breathable set, which combines eco-friendly eucalyptus and long-fiber cotton for an incredibly soft feel.
 These sheets are hypoallergenic and antimicrobial and come in three neutral colors that promote nighttime relaxation.
 Each set includes a fitted sheet, a top sheet, and two pillowcases.